ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 keys directly, this is considered explicit import; if the handshake protocol traditionally provides the keys directly, it is considered direct import; if the keys can only be shared by the handshake, they are considered non-importable.
-  - Explict import: QUIC, ESP
+  - Explicit import: QUIC, ESP
   - Direct import: TLS, DTLS, MinimalT, tcpcrypt, WireGuard
   - Non-importable: CurveCP